Kaio-Olimpio/gencomp/README.md

 `gencomp` is an `R` package designed to aid plant breeders in dealing with genetic and spatial competition in field trials.
-The package has functions to: i) fit (spatial) genetic competition models, ii) define competition classes, iii) compute the total genotypic value and iv) calculate the total heritable variation.
+The package has functions to: i) fit (spatial) genetic competition models, ii) define competition classes, iii) compute the total genotypic value, and iv) calculate the total heritable variation.
 Specifically for tree breeding, `gencomp` can also predict the performance of commercial forest stands composed of clonal mixtures, based on clones’ competition capacity.